 The results were exactly what I was looking for.
 My engine noise was reduced and my hood temperature dropped dramatically regardless if it was just sitting in the sun or after my drive home.
 As always.
 Great products and customer service Second Skin."

+For more information on a similar build, check out our article on Mazda3 sound deadening.
 Follow Jeffrey on Instagram to keep up with his journey with dozens of awesome builds! @jeffreyhald

 2016 Mazda 6 Personal Vehicle Build by Team Second Skin member Jeffrey Hald